 Trinity Whale Watching

-Trinity is a gorgeous town about three hours from St. John’s that is popular for whale watching.
-I recently went hiking around the Skerwink trail and saw whales from the trailhead.
+Trinity Bay is a gorgeous town about three hours from St. John’s that is popular for whale watching.
+I went hiking around the Skerwink trail and saw whales from the trailhead.

 The spring isn’t a great time to see wildlife, but it is for icebergs.
 Every spring, huge icebergs make their way down the coast from Greenland to what is known as Iceberg Alley in Newfoundland.
 Trinity is one of the best places to see them.

-Aside from the whales and icebergs, a boat tour in Trinity is great because you will see the beautiful coastline around the Trinity harbor.
+Aside from the whales and icebergs, a boat tour in Trinity is great because you will see the beautiful coastline around Trinity Harbor.

-The tour takes you to a sea cave, next to waterfalls, the random passage movie site, and some other small communities near Trinity, including where my cabin is!
+The tour takes you to a sea cave, waterfalls, the random passage movie site, and some other small communities near Trinity, including where my cabin is!